 Plastic Resin kit scale 1:35 Auguste Piccard and FNRS1 gondola

-This is the first 1:35 scale miniature of the Explorer, Scientist, Physicist and Astronaut Auguste Piccard (Shrewsbury, January 28, 1884 - March 24, 1962) with the FNRS1 gondola.
+This is the first 1:35 scale miniature of the Explorer, Scientist, Physicist and Astronaut Auguste Piccard (Basel, January 28, 1884 - Lausanne, March 24, 1962) with the FNRS1 gondola.

 Auguste Piccard is recognized by NASA as the first astronaut to have crossed the Stratosphere aboard a pressurized capsule.
 He invented this first gondola to study ionized states, cosmic rays and radioactivity in the atmosphere.
 It was designed in 1925 and performed the first experimental flight with his colleague Paul Kipfer.
 Due to a not too smooth landing, the FNRS was redesigned and fine-tuned; began a series of ascents with his brother Jean.
 In 1932 Auguste Piccard climbed to over 16,000m, Jean, a naturalized American, overcame it two years later by ballooning to 17,500m.
 Auguste is also famous for having built the first Battiscafo named Trieste together with his son.
 For this purpose he conceived the bathyscaphe as a submarine balloon: an elongated float, filled with liquid lighter than water (petrol), equipped with ballast (iron grains) and a circular cabin room.